helenaferdy/helenaferdy.github.io/_posts/2026-03-10-alibaba-vpn.md

 <br>

-Next we create the Tunnel Interface, use the Interoperable Device as the peer and add a unused private subnet for p2p communication
+Next we create the Tunnel Interface, use the Interoperable Device as the peer and add unused private subnet for p2p communication

 ![x](/static/2026-03-10-alibaba-vpn/23.png)